psycopg/psycopg2/doc/src/extensions.rst

 .. versionadded:: 2.2.0

 These values can be returned by `connection.poll()` during asynchronous connection and communication.
-See :ref:`async-support`.
+They match the values in the libpq enum `!PostgresPollingStatusType`.
+See :ref:`async-support` and :ref:`green-support`.

 .. data:: POLL_OK